Number Conservation via Particle Flow in One-dimensional Cellular Automata: Definitions

 \subsection{Evolution}

 The configuration of a cellular automaton changes over time.
 This behaviour -- the \emph{evolution} of the automaton -- is specified by the \emph{global transition rule} $\hat{\phi}$, which maps the configuration at time $t$ to the configuration at time $t + 1$.
-I will now define $\hat{\phi}$ in a slightly more general form than usual.